 The Balancing Barn accommodates up to 8 people:

-- 4 double bedrooms, one of which can be made up as a twin room, all with ensuite facilities.
-Two of the bedrooms (bedrooms 1 & 2) have an in-bedroom bath as well as an ensuite bathroom.
+4 double bedrooms, one of which can be made up as a twin room, all with ensuite facilities.
+Two of the bedrooms (bedrooms 1 and 2) have an in-bedroom bath as well as an ensuite bathroom.

 The interior has been fitted out with great imagination by the Dutch designer Jurgen Bey.
 On the walls and floor coverings, paintings by Constable and Gainsborough (both local artists) have been sampled and manipulated, and in places resemble the geometry of works by Mondrian.
 Jurgen Bey has made some bespoke items of furniture for the house, and has put together a collection of some of the most beautiful chairs, tables, sofas and lamps by leading contemporary Dutch designers.